-Stray or surrendered animals that are not claimed from the Lethbridge Animal Shelter are assessed and placed for adoption.
+Stray animals that are not claimed from the Lethbridge Animal Shelter are assessed and placed for adoption.
 The goal of our adoption program is to find a suitable home for each individual pet as soon as possible.
 View the animals currently available, and learn more about the adoption process below.

 📢 To view or meet the cats and dogs available for adoption, please make an appointment.

 Appointments ensure you have more direct interactions with a possible adoptable pet, and allow our team to better facilitate and streamline the adoption process.
 Managing the number of visitors in the shelter at a time significantly reduces stress levels for the animals in the facility.

 Step 1: View the animals on our website that are currently available for adoption.
 Have a conversation with your family and do some research on the type of pet that will work best with your lifestyle.
 Take time to consider the commitment including the cost and time pet ownership takes.
 It is important to remember that these shelter pets may have been abandoned, neglected, and not well-socialized.
 Some of the cats and dogs in the adoption programs were unwanted by their previous owners for one reason or another.
 Generally, shelter pets will require some commitment from their new owners to work on training, behavior, and socialization.